 \subsection{Luminosity}

-$M/L$ ratio is important for studying the formation and evolution of galaxies, thus already from this standpoint it is rather strange to assume it is constant from the start, while it would be more desirable to determine it as a function of radius.
-Unfortunately, the theoretical $M/L$ for an individual galaxy is not well known even when assumed constant.
-Its derived value depends strongly on the assumed mass function for the stellar population, on the star formation history, on metallicity and depends also on extinction.
+The mass-to-light ratio is important for studying the formation and evolution of galaxies, and thus already from this standpoint it is somewhat strange to assume that it is constant from the start, when it would be more desirable to determine it as a function of radius.
+Unfortunately, the theoretical mass-to-light for an individual galaxy is not well known, even when assumed constant.
+Its derived value depends strongly on the assumed mass function for the stellar population, on the star-formation history, on metallicity and also on extinction.
 It is also affected by the assumed internal extinction law, by the errors in luminosity measurements, and by the distance dimming \citep{bib:A8}.
-This ratio is generally assumed constant separately for the bulge and for the disk.
-Accordingly, one tacitly assumes that the contribution of bulge and that of disk to the rotation curve should be controlled only by the light distribution via a single number found by best fits as if brightness profiles were to trace the overall features of rotation curves.
-However, the assumption of constant $M/L$ ratio may not be correct, since it requires that extinction and population gradients across the luminous disk should be small \citep{bib:A17}.
-Constant $M/L$ ratio seems also improbable since it would imply that composition of a galaxy is homogenous.
+This ratio is generally assumed constant separately for the bulge and for the disc.
+Accordingly, it is tacitly assumed that the contribution of the bulge and that of the disc to the rotation curve should be controlled only by the light distribution through a single number found by best fits as if brightness profiles were to trace the overall features of rotation curves.
+However, the assumption of a constant mass-to-light ratio may not be correct, as it requires that extinction and population gradients across the luminous disc should be small \citep{bib:A17}.
+A constant mass-to-light ratio also seems improbable, as it would imply that the composition of a galaxy is homogenous.